'Baila Conmigo’ Formal hosted by the Latinx Student Association

 Indian Student Association

-Japan Student Union (JSU) is an organization which provides students opportunities to interact each other and share the culture of Japan that may allow students to broaden their diverse perspectives.
-JSU will be hosting heritage events on campus, such as sushi nights and game nights, planning some activities off campus, communicating with Japan clubs of other Southern California campus, and providing career opportunities for students who are interested in working globally between U.S. and Japan.
+Japanese Student Union (JSU) is an organization which provides students opportunities to interact with each other and share the culture of Japan that may allow students to broaden their diverse perspectives.
+JSU will be hosting heritage events on campus, such as sushi nights and game nights, planning some activities off campus, communicating with Japanese clubs at other Southern California campuses, and providing career opportunities for students who are interested in working globally between U.S. and Japan.
 We are open to any students regardless of cultural background, and strive to develop Japanese community at Pepperdine University.

 Korean Student Association

-The Latino Student Association is an ethnically and socially based organization that is designed to encourage the appreciation for diversity and the pursuit of cultural awareness.
-We provide the entire Pepperdine community, including both Latino and non-Latino students with the opportunity to experience, celebrate, and embrace the Latino culture on campus.
+The Latinx Student Alliance (LSA) is an ethnically- and socially-based organization that is designed to encourage the appreciation for diversity and the pursuit of cultural awareness.
+We provide the entire Pepperdine community, including both Latinx and non-Latinx students, with the opportunity to experience, celebrate, and embrace the Latino culture on campus.

 Pepperdine Step Team